sombra721/rate_limiter/README.md

 # Number of request allowed within the time period
 REQUEST_LIMIT = 5
 ```

+Sending request by typing URL `http://127.0.0.1:8000/` in the web browser.
+(Or using API tool such as Postman)

 Case 1: If the request is not with GET method
 ```